 “This is my only sweet potato that came through and it’s… interesting.
 Look at that… really?
 This is my only sweet potato and it’s shaped like… that,” he laughs, holding a weird and oddly circular sweet potato to the camera.

-Once again, Beckham’s garden tour began in his chicken pen, where he is greeted by his clucking chickens and hens.
+Beckham’s first garden tour began in his chicken pen, where he is greeted by his clucking chickens and hens.
 “They’re all eating… Did he just say good morning?
 Very hungry this morning.”

 “Pretty impressive, look at this – our spring onions.
 The spring onions are going well,” he says.